xuankimtran/docs-1/pages/katalon-analytics/docs/create-test-suite.md

 ## Update a Test Suite

 You can rename a test suite and add/remove test cases in the test suite you have created in Katalon TestOps.

+> Notice:
+>
+> Katalon TestOps has a *re-import* feature where you can import the test reports repeatedly.
+This feature only recognizes the original name of the test suite you have created.
+If you rename the test suite and then re-import the reports, there is a high chance that TestOps does not recognize the new test suite name and consequently, it imports the wrong data.
+Therefore, rename your test suite with caution.

 Follow these steps: